webmachinelearning/model-loader/README.md

    same underlying inference engine.
 4. A set of permissible model formats, all optional.
 Each device supports zero or more formats.

+In principle, it would be great to standardize on a single format, and a single level of abstraction.

-If a single canonical model format is adopted, browser vendors could optionally support additional formats.
+If a single canonical model format is adopted at a given level of abstraction, browser vendors could optionally support additional formats.
 There are multiple reasons they might want to do this:

 *   As a way to try out new functionality not yet supported in the standard
 *   For performance, to avoid a conversion step from the interop format to the internally used format, if the conversion is expensive.
 *   As a hedge in case the standard interoperable format doesn’t evolve quickly enough

+In principle, an IR would address these concerns, and they would mostly only apply to operation-based APIs, due to the rapid evolution of ML and need for new operations.

 If multiple formats are supported, web developers will have a more complicated time, but maybe it’s not totally horrible.
 Developers already serve different images for different screen resolutions.
 It might not be such a burden to ship different